Skip to content

 Boating Accidents

-Drownings from boating accidents are less common but devastating.
-The U.S. Coast Guard emphasizes the importance of wearing properly fitted, Coast Guard–approved life jackets at all times—especially for children—is one of the most effective ways to reduce risk on South Florida’s busy waterways.
+Drowning from boating accidents can be devastating.
+The USCG’s 2024 Recreational Boating Statistics report, which documented 556 boating-related deaths that year, shows why wearing a properly fitted, Coast Guard-approved life jacket is one of the most effective ways to reduce risk on South Florida’s busy waterways.

 Florida’s Residential Pool Safety Act